mever-team/FairBench/docs/basics/reports.md

 4. [Explainable values](#explainable-values)

 !!! tip
-    If you want to check for specific fairness considerations from the literature, produce reports that contain relevant information (e.g., multireports shown below)
+    To check for specific fairness assessments
+    from the literature, produce reports that contain relevant information (e.g., multireports shown below)
     and extract from them appropriate [stamps](modelcards.md#stamps).